Ninowis/wordpress-boilerstack/README.md

 Install Docker from https://www.docker.com/get-started and Docker-Compose from https://docs.docker.com/compose/install/

-You will also need [Node.js](https://nodejs.org/) to run the scripts related to building your theme.
+You will also need [Node.js](https://nodejs.org/) to run the scripts related to building your theme (version <= 14 if starting a new theme from the default TwentyNineteen stack).

 ### Running Wordpress

-Wordpress docker image will be built with your theme when running `npm start`.
+Wordpress docker image will be built and run with your theme with any of those two commands:
+- `npm start` will create a new theme (if the one specified in your .env file doesn't exist) and start Docker
+- `npm run watch` will start Docker, build your existing theme and watch over your changes to .css, .js and .php files to update your theme within the Wordpress volume in Docker.

-You can also build and run the Wordpress image alone (without theme build) with `npm run docker` from the project directory.
+You can also build and run the Wordpress image alone (without theme build) with `npm run docker` from the project directory (equivalent to `docker compose up -d` if you're familiar with Docker).

-PhpMyAdmin will now be available at: http://localhost:8080/
+PhpMyAdmin will be available at: http://localhost:8080/

 And your website at: http://localhost:8000/
 (You'll be prompted to complete the Wordpress setup if this is your first run.)